 “We are very excited to complete the DS Smith acquisition,” Silvernail said during the company’s earnings call Oct.
 31. “We are bringing together two great organizations and building winning positions in the attractive markets of North America and Europe. … Our teams are actively involved in planning for the integration.”

-While the company prepares for its merger with DS Smith, it also is moving forward with streamlining its own operations, as it announced yet another closure, this time impacting more than 600 employees, and is exploring alternatives for its global cellulose fibers business.
+While the company prepares for its merger with DS Smith, it also is moving forward with streamlining its operations, having announced yet another closure that will affect more than 600 employees.
+IP says it is exploring alternatives for its global cellulose fibers business.

 IP’s pulp and paper mill in Georgetown, South Carolina, permanently will close by the end of this year, with the shutdown happening in stages.
-The move impacts 674 employees—526 hourly and 148 salaried.
+The move affects 674 employees—526 hourly and 148 salaried.

 The Georgetown mill produces about 300,000 tons of fluff pulp annually as well as uncoated freesheet paper it sells to Sylvamo pursuant to a strategic contract, which IP and Sylvamo mutually agreed to terminate as of Dec.
 31. IP plans to retain 100 percent of the mill’s fluff pulp capacity by transferring production to other mills and further reducing its “exposure to commodity pulp grades.”